samuelgr/Xidi/README.md

 ButtonY             = Button(1)
 ```

 The above configuration is equivalent to the below configuration, which does the same thing but without the use of a template.
 Shown are all of the supported XInput controller elements to which an element mapper can be assigned.
-If an XInput controller element is not assigned an element mapper, all input from it is ignored.
+If an XInput controller element is not assigned an element mapper then all input from it is ignored.

 ```ini
 [CustomMapper:ModifiedStandardGamepadNoTemplate]